-Hot Cayenne Homemade Pesticide
+Hot Cayenne Homemade Insecticide Recipe

-Hot, smelly and all-around noxious, cayenne powder and garlic pesticide is a popular DIY homemade insecticide that can be used to repel insects and small rodents (like squirrels and bunnies).
+Hot, smelly and all-around noxious, cayenne powder and garlic pesticide is a popular DIY insecticide that can be used to repel insects and small rodents (like squirrels and bunnies).
 Personally, I don’t recommend using it against animals (as it can damage their eyes and there are more effective ways to keep squirrels from digging up your bulbs), but it does seem like a popular solution on a lot of garden blogs and forums.

 Citrus Slug-Slaying Homemade Pesticide

 If you’ve got a slug and snail problem, the recipe for this acidic and lemony-fresh homemade pesticide should do the trick.

 To make this noxious homemade bug spray, grate the rinds of 2 lemons and 2 oranges (or substitute grapefruit instead), then add the peels to 3 cups boiling water.
 Remove from heat, cover and let steep overnight.
 To use, strain, pour into a spray bottle, and spray directly onto bugs and slugs.
 For added effectiveness, follow up with a dash salt (and watch your slugs sizzle).

 It shouldn’t come as a huge surprise that tobacco is just as poisonous to garden pests as it is to people.
 And, while it is a powerful nerve poison, it makes an easy-to-use (but deadly effective) main ingredient for this powerful yet natural homemade pesticide.